Solving Multiparametric Generalized Nash Equilibrium Problems and Explicit Game-Theoretic Model Predictive Control: Introduction

-This paper provides two main contributions to the problem of computing and analyzing solutions of parametric GNE problems.
-First, we develop a method, and a corresponding algorithm, to compute explicit GNE solutions in the linear quadratic setting.
-Second, we present different approaches to select GNE solutions in the case of multiple ones which has not been possible with existing methods.
-Throughout the paper, we use a simple example to provide insights on each step of the algorithm and its interpretation.
-Further, we demonstrate the applicability of explicit GNE solutions in a game-theoretic MPC setting, providing simulation results for a battery charging competition with coupled grid load limits and in a toy mechanical system control problem.
+This paper makes two main contributions.
+First, we develop an algorithm to compute explicit GNE solutions in the linear-quadratic setting, without any restriction on the monotonicity properties of the game nor on the variational nature of the equilibria.
+Second, we present approaches to selecting GNE solutions in the presence of multiple equilibria, which has not been possible with existing methods.
+A running example provides insight into each step and its interpretation.
+We also demonstrate applicability in a game-theoretic MPC setting, providing simulation results for a battery charging competition with coupled grid load limits and for a toy mechanical system control problem.

 The remainder of this paper is organized as follows.
-Section~\ref{sec:MultiparametricGNEs} formulates the multiparametric GNE problem and presents the algorithmic procedure to compute explicit GNE policies.
-We introduce a game-theoretic MPC problem in Section~\ref{sec:GameTheoreticMPC} and give simulation examples.
-We conclude the paper in Section~\ref{sec:Conclusion}.
+Section~\ref{sec:MultiparametricGNEs} formulates the multiparametric GNE problem and presents the algorithmic procedure used to compute explicit GNE policies.
+Section~\ref{sec:GameTheoreticMPC} introduces a game-theoretic MPC problem and presents simulation examples.
+Section~\ref{sec:Conclusion} concludes the paper.